Doctoral Award in

 - Common European Framework of Reference (CEFR) level B2 or equivalent

-After graduating with Doctoral Award, students receive all certified documents from University Partners.
+After graduating with Doctoral Award, learners receive all certified documents from the UKeU.

 Certified Documents:

-LAS UK Doctoral Award is the certified at the doctoral level and is equivalent to:
+UKeU Doctoral Award is the award at the doctoral level and is equivalent to:

-- Level 8 certificate of Regulated Qualification Framework (RQF) of UK
+- Level 8 certificate of Regulated Qualifications Framework (RQF) of UK

 - Level 11 certificate of Scottish Credit and Qualifications Framework (SCQF)